Meic meets Syd

 Meic returned to his home village of Solva, Pembrokeshire, to recover, a time he details in his first autobiography, Solva Blues, and he soon became a feature of the Welsh-language folk and blues scene.
 In 1969 he was signed by Warner Brothers but after his first album Outlander, the contract was abandoned by mutual consent.
 (Taken from: Wales Online, interview by Robin Turner.)

-The following extracts are from Meic Stevens first biography, Hunangofiant y Brawd Houdini (2nd edition 2009, originally from 2003), with translations following.
+The following extracts are from Meic Stevens's first biography, Hunangofiant y Brawd Houdini (2nd edition 2009, originally from 2003), with translations following.
 An English version of this autobiography has also been issued, although I haven’t read it and so am not 100% sure it contains the same information.
-(The Church is currently trying to catch the English version of the book through one of its many believers, note from FA.)
+Update: There is one significant difference between the English and Welsh version, see: Syd meets... a lot of people.

-Syd Barrett with Meic Stevens in a lost BBC documentary
+Syd Barrett and Meic Stevens in a lost BBC documentary

 The first piece refers to 1969.
 It must have been spring or summer, as the next section in Stevens's autobiography is about the Isle of Wight Festival.
 Meic Stevens, his partner and children were living in a farmhouse (called Caerforiog) near Solva in rural southwest Wales.